 What Hosts Should Expect

-iCan Bike program hosts are responsible for:
+iCan Bike Hosts are responsible for:

 - Recruiting and registering local riders and volunteer spotters (2 spotters per rider)

 Over the years, we have accumulated a number of best practices on hosting efficient and successful iCan Bike programs and have fine-tuned this process to be reflected in the documentation below readily available to all camp hosts.
-As an iCan Bike program host, you will not need to re-invent the wheel.
+As an iCan Bike program host, you will benefit from our many years of determining what works best.